thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Implementation ID

-The Implementation ID claim uniquely identifies the underlying immutable PSA RoT.
-A verification service can use this claim to locate the details of the verification process.
-Such details include the implementation's origin and associated certification state.
-The full definition is in {{PSA-SM}}.
+The Implementation ID claim uniquely identifies the implementation of the immutable PSA RoT.
+A verification service uses this claim to locate the details of the RoT implementation from an Endorser or manufacturer.
+Such details include the implementation's origin and is used by a verification service to determine the security properties or certification status of the RoT implementation.

+The value and format of the ID is decided by the manufacturer or a particular certification scheme.
+For example, the ID could take the form of a product serial number, database ID, or other appropriate identifier.

 This claim MUST be present in a PSA attestation token.

+Note that this identifies the RoT implementation, not a particular instance.
+To uniquely identify an instance, see the Instance ID claim {{sec-instance-id-claim}}.

 ~~~
 {::include cddl/psa-implementation-id.cddl}